gdivegas/intro-to-ruby/_posts/1000-01-09-objects-and-methods.markdown

 <p>Use the example above to define an Animal class in irb and create three instances of an animal.</p>
 </div>

+This is kind of boring though.
+Our buildings and animals don't do anything, nor do they keep track of any attributes (color, species, height, purpose, etc.).
+Let's talk about attributes.

 <h4>Attributes</h4>

 Objects generally will have attributes that contain some type of data specific to that instance.
-These attributes are stored as instance variables (`@attribute`) upon initialization of a new object.
+These attributes are stored as instance variables which start with the @ sign (`@attribute`) upon initialization of a new object.
 Let's look at the example below:

 ```ruby
 class Task